ImmortalStarMasters Orion

 Logis 3D

-The Problem of a Three Dimensional Chess Game is that a simple increase in the number of spaces on the combined boards excessively changes a basic element (the ratio of the number of pieces to the available spaces) of the game of Chess.
+The Problem of a Three Dimensional Chess Game is that a simple increase in the number of spaces on the combined boards excessively changes a basic element of chess--the ratio of available pieces to playable spaces.

 Index Checkers